zenoli/zsh/README.md

 Hence, you need to create a file `src/completion/sources/gh.zsh` and insert the command there.

 The completions will be automatically setup when you source `.zshrc`.

+## Local configs

+If a directory contains a file `.local.zsh`, it will be automatically sourced.